Click on the links to see the descriptions of the various positions.

 10.Ensure Incident Reports received are dealt with in a timely manner and retain.

 6. Attend the AGM and monthly board meetings.
 No meeting in August or January.

-15. Assist other hiking clubs with advertising their hikes on our calendar.
+15. Assist other clubs with advertising their hike events on our calendar.

 Public Relations Director Job Description